Nicklaspoke/jsramverk-server/README.md

 The `.env` file contains envirioment variables for the server to config it correctly

+-   `NODE_ENV` defines your node envirioment, can either be production or development
+-   `DEVTOKEN` if you wish to not have to reauthenticate all the time during development, you can set a token here that CAN ONLY be used when `NODE_ENV` is set to development
 -   `PORT` specifies which port the server will be running on
+-   `JWTSECRET` specifies a secret key to be used for signing the JWT tokens (recomended lenght is a 256 bit key)
 -   `DB_TYPE` specifies which type of database to use for the server, currently only sqlite and mysql is supported on the server
 -   `DB_HOST` specifies which host your database is running on
 -   `DB_PORT` specifies which port the database is communicating on